JackKelly/JackKelly.github.io/_posts/2023-07-28-Speeding-up-Zarr.md

 categories: [open climate fix, machine learning, software engineering]
 ---

-**TL;DR:** To enable many more people to train machine learning models on large, dense, multidimensional datasets (like weather and satellite datasets), I'm planning to dedicate 4 days a week (starting in September) to helping to speed up [Zarr](https://zarr.dev).
+**TL;DR:** To enable many more people to train machine learning models on large, dense, multidimensional datasets (like weather and satellite datasets), I'm planning to dedicate several days a week (starting in September) to helping to speed up [Zarr](https://zarr.dev).
 This blog post describes my motivations for helping to speed up Zarr.
 And goes into a little detail on _how_ I hope to speed up Zarr.

 My ultimate goal remains the same as it's been for the last few years: To help to mitigate climate change by substantially improving energy forecasting.
 Crucially, the goal is to help as many organisations as possible: To help _other_ people who forecast renewable energy generation (because that's the fastest way to climate impact).

 This is a long-game.
 We need to lay some important foundations first.
 The idea is to take a "big swing": and for me to be laser-focused on this work for the next few years.
-As such, starting in September, my aim is to spend 4 days a week writing code to lay these foundations.
+As such, starting in September, my aim is to spend several days a week writing code to lay these foundations.

 I'm more excited than ever about applying cutting-edge machine learning (especially [transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))) to energy forecasting.
 The tools & data exist to do incredible things.
 I think the results could be really impressive.
 I want to move beyond ML models which "just" convert numerical weather predictions to power.
 I want to train ML models which learn atmospheric physics (like [MetNet-3](https://arxiv.org/abs/2306.06079) from Google) from the data and, crucially, learn to use the large amount of real-time data that's available from sensors on the ground (such as solar systems).
 What does it take to do that?
 Training on enormous numbers of training examples, as fast as possible!
 (As well as many other requirements!)